gardner711/player-character/specifications/webservice/specifications/979956-enabler.md

 ### Implementation Notes

-- Use UUID or similar for character IDs
+- Use string-based IDs for MongoDB compatibility and simpler querying
+- All CRUD operations (Create, Read, Update, Delete) leverage MongoDB object storage
 - Implement proper error handling and logging
 - Consider rate limiting for production deployment
 - Support both JSON and potentially other content types if needed